motikev/Flask_Code_Challenge-Pizza_Restaurants/README.md

 - To create a new menu item: POST http://localhost:5555/restaurant_pizzas with the JSON data in the request body.

 ### Project Structure
-the folder structure is modelled as follows;
+the folder structure is modeled as follows;

 + app.py: The main Flask application file containing the API routes and initialization code.